“We don’t want strangers taking care of Mom!”

 While I didn’t have to battle my siblings over money, I know first-hand what happens to an aging parent’s savings when their needs increase and in-home care or senior living must be considered.
 As a family, we wanted the best possible care for our parents.
 For much of the time, I was capable of providing that hands-on attention and supervision.
 However, the time came when a nursing home was the only option, first for my father and then for my mother.

-Even after their placement in a local skilled nursing facility, I was still their primary caregiver.
+Even after their placement in a local nursing home, I was still their primary caregiver.
 I visited with them every day, made sure their wants and needs were personally taken care of, and was their advocate and watchdog.
-My parents were fortunate that they had saved enough money over the years to pay privately for both of their rooms in the nursing home.
+My parents were fortunate that they had saved enough money over the years to pay privately for both of their rooms in the facility.
 The downside for them was that all the funds they had hoped to leave the family were used to pay for their care.

 Would my siblings and I have loved to receive a little inheritance?
 Of course.
 My parents desperately wanted to leave us something, but it simply was not meant to be.
-My siblings and I understood that this was necessary.
-I could no longer continue to care for them at home and my siblings could not assume this task for various reasons, so we were determined to secure quality care for them elsewhere.
+We understood that this was necessary.
+I could no longer continue to care for them at home, and my siblings could not assume this task for various reasons, so we were determined to secure quality care for them elsewhere.

 How to Deal with Greedy Siblings

 Another glaring issue with siblings like these is that they are all too happy to volunteer you for caregiving duty and criticize requests for outside help, but they don’t show up for visits with Mom or take Dad to his many doctor’s appointments.
 They don’t know how many medications you help your parents manage.
 They don’t care about how difficult Mom or Dad has gotten over the years.
 They could really care less that you haven’t had a break from caregiving in weeks, months or even years.
 They voice serious concerns for your parents, yet they aren’t willing to get their hands dirty (figuratively or literally) or open their wallets to help.